Beacon makes it easy for your supporters and clients to access and make changes to their details via a secure form.

 Volunteers - can set their availability preferences, and log volunteer hours.

-A "portal" is just another Beacon form type that you can choose when creating your form:
+A "portal" is just another Beacon form type that you can choose when creating a form:

 In this article: